JakeHPark/Download-Images-in-Element/README.md

 # Download Images in Element

 Downloads all the images in a selected element as a ZIP.
-Authentication is preserved.
+Authentication is preserved, even on Android where regular saving fails.
 The `srcset` is included.
 No garbage UI features, no donation guilt-tripping.
 It even works on Android.
 Common sense, really, but no one's done it yet, so here you go.

 ![Screenshot](https://raw.githubusercontent.com/JakeHPark/Download-Images-in-Element/refs/heads/main/Screenshot.png)